jbittel/django-mama-cas/docs/forms.rst

       should be transparent.
 If selected, the user will be prompted before being authenticated to another service.

-.. note:: Although the ``LoginFormWarn`` class is available, the warn parameter has not yet been implemented in django-mama-cas |version|.

 .. class:: LoginFormEmail

    A subclass of :class:`LoginForm` which adds no additional fields but